People say getting a BTO flat is like striking 4D. But getting a BTO flat in a good location? 4D top prize. Not just starter prize.

 Why we’re calling it big news?
-The last time new flats were built in Bishan was in 2006, and those were studio apartments designed for the elderly.
+The last time new flats were built in Bishan was way back in 2006.

 Nothing’s set in stone yet, since HDB has only just called for a Traffic Impact Assessment (TIA) for the area.
 A TIA determines the proposed development’s potential impact on traffic flow, and the eventual assessment may require modifications to the initial plans.

 Proposed amenities within these blocks of BTO flats include a childcare centre, a residents’ committee centre, a minimart, a coffee shop and other shops.

 But then again, you’re just a 5-minute walk to Bishan MRT Station and Junction 8 (and also this amazing kuay chap that’s open till 4am), so you’re not short of amenities either way.

 You’re also next to Kallang River – which means units on higher floors in particular enjoy a great view.

 And for all you couples starting a family, there’s more good news: The BTO flats are within 1km of good primary schools like Catholic High School (Primary) and Kuo Chuan Presbyterian Primary School, which means you get priority admission based on home-school distance priority.